danielbarter/nixos-config/README.md

 ```

 Setup nixos configuration.
 Configuration is parameterized over the files in `host-specific`.
-They need to be symlinked into the root of this repo:
+They need to be linked into the root of this repo:
 ```
 $ git clone https://github.com/danielbarter/nixos-config /mnt/etc/nixos
 $ cp -r /mnt/etc/nixos/host-specific/generic-laptop /mnt/etc/nixos/host-specific/<hostname>